marshallshen/security_architecture_and_engineering/logging.md

 * `Integrity`: make sure enemy can't tamper with your logs; it is a primary target for many hackers!
 * `Availability`: one attack is to fill up log area with innocent garbage, when the log file is full, launch the real attack.

+#### Secure logs
+* Protocol (with crypto) exists for secure logging.
+* Log files are `parts of systems`: the file needs to be consistent and easy to collaborate with other parts of the systems.

 > #### How do you know when log file is full?
 Research?
 Yet because disk is cheap nowadays, such attack is hard to launch.